karrioapi/karrio/docs/developer-guides/heroku.md

 heroku run -a '<purplship-app name>' purplship createsuperuser
 ```

-## How to log in to Purplship Dashboard
+## How to log in to purplship Dashboard

-Once the Purplship Server app has been created on Heroku, you can log in via the URL
+Once the purplship Server app has been created on Heroku, you can log in via the URL
 <purplship-app name>.herokuapp.com using the admin account.